Investing in Financial History Newsletter

 CFA Institute's Enterprising Investor – July 3, 2024

-This article explains the temptations that Vanguard's former OCIO clients may soon confront following the completion of Mercer's acquisition of the OCIO unit.
+This article explains the temptations that Mercer's newly acquired OCIO clients may encounter following the recent completed acquisition of Vanguard's OCIO group.
 The warning stems from a recent interview conducted by Mercer's U.S. CIO regarding Mercer's plans and aspirations for this unit and the firm in general.

 The Unexpected Legacy of a Prudent Man